Goliyon Ki Raasleela Ram-Leela: Marketing and release

 The first teaser of the poster, featuring the lead actors standing on a cluster guns, was released in January 2013.
 The release date was revealed by Padukone on her Twitter account.
 On 16 September 2013, an official poster was released; the trailer launch took place on the same day.
 At the launch, a special rangoli poster of the film was created.
 Divya Goya of Indian Express writes, "The film promises to be high on drama and violence as this time 'Love is at War'."
 It also attracted praise from actor Amitabh Bachchan.

 Some religious groups opposed the movie claiming that the former title Ramleela was misleading because the movie had nothing to do with Ramlila, traditional enactment of the life and story of Hindu deity, Lord Rama.
 A local court in Mumbai has issued an "ex-parte ad-interim stay" over the use of term Ramleela in the movie title.
 A Delhi court, on 12 November, stayed the release of the movie as per suit filed by six petitioners, including Prabhu Samaj Dharmik Ram Leela Committee, saying the movie hurt the religious sentiments of Hindus.
 The film's title was changed to Goliyon Ki Raasleela Ram-Leela, leading to the court lifting the stay order and the film releasing on the fixed date.

 Ram-Leela released on 14 November 2013.
 The film got widest release 2000+ screens in domestic market and 550 screens in overseas and worldwide with around 2550 screens.
 Kshatriya community opposed usage of community names in the movie, so Jadeja and Rabari community titles were changed to Saneda and Rajadi.
 On 21 November 2013, Lucknow bench of Allahabad High Court banned the movie in Uttar Pradesh.

-Ram-Leela had its television premiere on Set Max.
+It also notably competed at the 2014 Pyongyang International Film Festival in North Korea in the main Best Film category.